-Basis of Accounting and Presentation - The Organization uses the accrual basis of accounting for its revenues and expenses.
+Basis of Accounting and Presentation - The financial statements of the Organization have been prepared on the accrual basis of accounting and accordingly reflect all significant receivables, payables and other liabilities.
 Information regarding its financial position and activities is presented under three separate net asset classifications: unrestricted, temporarily restricted and permanently restricted net assets.
+Certain reclassifications have been made to the prior years' financial statements to conform to the current year presentation.
+These reclassifications had no effect on previously reported results of operations or retained earnings.